Microsoft Dynamics 365 Blog

 The inherent redundancy of Azure Blob keeps information safe in the case of hardware failure.
 Businesses can also replace data across various data centers or geographical regions for extra protection against a natural disaster or other catastrophes.
 That way, your organization can maintain uptime when an unexpected outage occurs.

 Azure Blob scales to meet your Dynamics 365 application data storage and performance needs.
 Microsoft handles hardware maintenance and critical issues, relieving your IT team of that burden.
 Information stored in Azure Blob is accessible from anywhere you can access an HTTP or HTTPS connection.
+When evaluating your cloud strategy, it’s important to consider Microsoft Azure Blob storage cost, which varies based on storage tier, data redundancy, and access frequency.
+Optimizing your usage can significantly reduce expenses while still supporting performance.
 Developers can take advantage of Microsoft libraries to develop applications in popular languages like:

 • Python